Zedbyte/CCS10-Letter/README.md

 The class has;
     background-image: linear-gradient(to right, yellow, lime, orange);
 and a changing scale to 1.2 when you hover over it.

+For the signature, I used https://www.signwell.com/online-signature/draw/ to draw my signature.
+I contained it within a span with a class named .img.
+The sole purpose of the class is to move the image using position relative.
+I might have other img elements that is why I used a span and used the selector > to target the img itself.
+.img > img{
+    position: relative;
+    top: 180px;
+}

+• Footer
 Lastly, the footer is contained inside a div with an ID named me.
 The div has only one child element, a footer using <footer> tags.
 I used flexbox for the div to put it at the end using the value flex-end.
 #me {
     display: flex;